WBOX-FM

 WBOX-FM is a radio station broadcasting on 92.9 FM in Varnado, Louisiana.
 The station is owned by Best Country Broadcasting, LLC, and carries a country format.
 The station is co-owned with WBOX 920 in Bogalusa.

 WBOX-FM is an affiliate of the LSU Sports Radio Network and carries LSU football, men's and women's basketball, and baseball games.

 History

 WBOX-FM signed on the air in November 1985.
 While a sister to WBOX 920 AM, the two stations initially carried different formats, with 920 airing country music and 92.7 adopting an adult contemporary sound.

 WBOX-AM-FM was sold to Bogue Chitto Communications for $325,000 in 1988; the sale made the pair sisters to four radio stations in Mississippi.
 Both stations changed to contemporary country formats.
 The station was required to move to 92.9 from 92.7 as a result of an upgrade proposal for station WQCK licensed to Clinton, Louisiana (now WBKL).

 Best Country Broadcasting, owned by Ben Strickland, acquired WBOX-AM-FM for $150,000 in 2002.

+On October 26, 2023, the Federal Communications Commission issued an Order to Pay or to Show Cause for WBOX-AM-FM to pay delinquent regulatory fees totaling just over $21,000 covering fiscal years 2002, 2012 through 2019, and 2022.
+Best Country was given sixty days to pay the past due fees or show cause why "these regulatory fees are inapplicable or should otherwise be waived or deferred."
+The Notice officially constitutes the initiation of a proceeding to revoke the licenses if Best Country fails to respond.